 Somehow, I managed to survive my relapses, despite a few close calls.
 I’m not sure what it was, but something started to motivate me.
 I was truly sick and tired of being an addict and all the pain and suffering it caused me (and the people around me, but let’s be honest, it was mostly about me).
 So, I decided to do something truly crazy: I was going to go out and enjoy my life.

 My social relationships in early sobriety were all other people in recovery.
-I was lucky enough to go to treatment followed by an extended stay in sober living.
+I was lucky enough to go to treatment followed by an extended stay in a halfway house.
 All the guys around me were going through the same thing, and we stuck together—for the most part.
 Naturally, there were pockets of people who went back out (some of whom sadly didn’t make it back), but we learned how to live sober together.
 We supported each other as we found new hobbies and activities and got back into dating (which could be a blog topic unto itself).
 Some of the friends I made in treatment and sober living are the people I still turn to today, years later.

 Eventually, it was time for me to move on from sober living.
 I decided to go back to school, in a different city across the country.
 I was faced with a similar situation as I was much earlier—everyone around me was partying and I needed to stay sober.
 The loneliness was rough at first.
 I made some friends through school, but it was slow going, and everyone I met seemed to want to go out all the time.